Please ensure Javascript is enabled for purposes of website accessibility

 There appears to be no end to the growth of appliance trash, with only 6% of small appliances being recycled and 2.1 million metric tons of household appliances being shipped to a landfill in 2017.
 With the information in this article, you’ll be able to learn how to get rid of old Household appliances in Orange County, California, an area in a way that benefits both you and the planet.

-1. Sell Your Dishwasher
+1. Make Some Money: Sell Your Dishwasher

 Let’s say the old machine is functional, but you just wanted to replace it with a newer, better model.
 Assuming it still works, there’s no point in throwing away the appliance.
 You can still sell it to used appliance dealers or for scrap metal.